Parents, Advocates & Educators

 All materials, videos, and course sessions for this 12-week course are provided through the internet.

-Materials and links to documents will be sent to you one week before each of the live group sessions and will include:
+Materials and links to documents will be sent to you one week before each of the live group sessions:

 • Each module will include: